Zlatitsa: History

 The name of Zlatitsa was first mentioned in the Virgino Charter of the Bulgarian emperor Constantine I Tih (r.
 1257–1277).
 In the late 14th or early 15th century the settlement was conquered by the Ottomans during the Bulgarian–Ottoman wars.
-During the Crusade of Varna the Battle of Zlatitsa was fought in the nearby mountain pass on 12 December 1443, in which the Ottomans defeated the Christian army.
+During the Crusade of Varna the Battle of Zlatitsa was fought in the nearby mountain pass on 12 December 1443, in which the Ottomans defeated a Christian army.

 During the Bulgarian National Revival of the 19th century Zlatitsa was a thriving settlement.
 After the Liberation of Bulgaria in 1878 the town was a center of a district.
 After a violent rally against the government of Stefan Stambolov in the autumn of 1888, the district administration was moved to the neighbouring Pirdop along with all the related services.
 Following the Second World War and the establishment of the People's Republic of Bulgaria the area emerged as an important industrial center.
 Between 1 April 1978 and 31 August 1991, Zlatitsa together with Pirdop formed a single town called Srednogorie.

 Economy

 The backbone of the local economy is the non-ferrous metallurgy.
-The Pirdop copper smelter and refinery is situated between Zlatitsa and Pirdon, within the borders of both municipalities.
+The Pirdop copper smelter and refinery is situated between Zlatitsa and Pirdop, within the borders of both municipalities.
 It is the biggest facility for smelting and refining of copper in Southeastern Europe and a leading European exporter of cathode copper.
 There are also workshops for diary processing.
 The most important agricultural crops are potatoes and cereals.